 Nixon Park has a beautiful Fine Arts Center.
 Bring your lawn chairs to the Thursday Night Concerts from 7:00 – 9:00 pm during the summer and enjoy a variety of musical entertainment.
 During the concerts, refreshments and food are available for purchase.
-Thursday Night Concerts are funded by donations from the Kiwanis Club and the Village of Hartland.
+Thursday Night Concerts are sponsored by Bank Five Nine, the Lake Country Beer Garden, and the Village of Hartland.

 The Splash Pad

-Nixon Park is also home to Waukesha County’s only Splash Pad.
-The Splash Pad is open Memorial Day weekend through September 26th, 10:00am – 9:00pm, seven days a week.
+Nixon Park's Splash Pad is open Memorial Day weekend through Labor Day weekend (May 26 - September 4), 9:00 am – 9:00 pm, seven days a week.
 View a picture of the splash pad.

 Hartland’s Hometown Celebration

 Nixon Park is also the site for Hartland’s Hometown Celebration.
 The Hometown Celebration is held every year during the last weekend in June.
-The Hometown Celebration consists of live music, food, refreshments, arts and crafts vendors, a parade, and fireworks.
-Fireworks are held on Friday night at 9:30 p.m. and the Parade is held on Sunday at 1:30 p.m.
+The Hometown Celebration consists of live music, food, refreshments, a parade, and fireworks.
+Fireworks are held on Friday night at 9:30 pm and the Parade is held on Sunday at 1:30 pm.
 More information is posted on our website closer to the date of the event.

 Nixon Park Voted a Local Favorite